qindianf2000/LazUnits/Indy10/Doc/Convert Indy10 Delphi to Lazarus.md

 		end;

 ## Before Compiling
-- Lazarus Options, Project Options, Miscellaneous: Check "Main unit is Pascal source", others are personal preference.
-- Lazarus Options, Compiler Options, Paths: set the Lazarus project path to your Indy10 install
-- Set the same path for both the "Other Unit Files" and "Include Files"
-- Example: E:\Indy10\Core;E:\Indy10\Protocols;E:\Indy10\Security;E:\Indy10\System
+- Read the Indy10 install doc how to use indylaz_runtime.lpk, or manually config the paths

 ## Compile and Verify
 - Compile and resolve any issues